8street/Bedlam2/README.md

 Source code for Bedlam 2: Absolute Bedlam executable file.
 To preserve the cultural heritage.

 This game has been ported on Windows.
-The original Direct Draw and Direct Sound wrapper was used from Bedlam 1.
+The original Direct Draw and Direct Sound wrapper was inspired from Bedlam 1.

 This repository does not contain any original game resources.

 # Project State

-The sources can be compiled and playable.
-Crashes are possible.
+The sources can be compiled and fully playable.
+Rare crashes are possible.

 # Contributing